jessequiroga/gatsby-blog/content/stash/a-learning-culture/index.md

 Developing an environment in which you and your team are consistently sharing and learning new things is crucial to surviving in the fast-paced world we find ourselves in.
 According to HackerRank’s 2019 Developer Skills Report professional growth matters most to developers when looking for a new job.

-“The most important factors for developers, across all job levels and functions, was the opportunity for professional growth and work-life balance.”
+> “The most important factors for developers, across all job levels and functions, was the opportunity for professional growth and work-life balance.”

 The word “culture” can easily be substituted with “mindset” in this article, as it’s just as applicable to one man bands.
 So, whether you’re a company or an individual, here are 6 effective ways in which to cultivate a continuous learning environment.

 ## 1. Read widely, make it a habit

+Not twitter, real books.

 ## 2. Keep smart company